vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 To enable or disable debug mode on a VCH, you use the `vic-machine configure --debug` option.
 You can also use `vic-machine configure --debug` to increase or decrease the level of debugging on a VCH that is already running in debug mode.

 The `vic-machine configure --debug` option functions in the same way as the equivalent `vic-machine create --debug` option.
-For information about the `vic-machine create --debug` option, see [`--debug`](vch_installer_options.md#debug) in VCH Deployment Options.
+For information about the `vic-machine create --debug` option, see [Debugging Virtual Container Host Deployment](vch_debug_deployment.md).
 By default, `vic-machine create` deploys VCHs with debugging level 0.

 This example increases the level of debugging to level 3, either on a VCH that is running with a lower level of debugging, or on a VCH that is not running in debug mode.